 1844 - The Bondmaid.
 By Frederika Bremer, published by H.G.
 Clarke and Co 1844 has colour paper wrappers Printed by Gregory & Collins, 6 St. James's Street, Clerkenwell.
 (2) Although this could be a typographical error and should be No 10.

-1844 - The Memorial of the Antiquities and Architecture.... of the County of Essex by Rev Suckling has at least one armorial colour plate stating printed in color by Gregory Collins & Reynolds 108 Hatton Garden.
-Although the book was published in 1845 this plate is dated 1844 and is the first reference I can find to the three party partnership and the new address.
+1844 - The Memorial of the Antiquities and Architecture.... of the County of Essex by Rev Suckling has at least two armorial colour plates stating printed in colors by Gregory Collins & Reynolds 108 Hatton Garden.
+Although the book was published in 1845 one plate is dated 1844 and is the first reference I can find to the three party partnership and the new address.
 The book also contains two very good prints which are most probably their finest work, Colchester Castle and Layer Marney Tower but both seem to be dated 1845.

 Armorial Bearings in Springfield Church by Gregory, Collins & Reynolds dated 1844 - image courtesy of Essex Archives Online

 1846 - Peter Parleys Annual of that year has a title page and frontispiece (drawn by ex-apprentice Harrison Weir) in colours by them and now gives the address as 3 Charterhouse Square, the address Baxter had left in March 1844 and where they had all worked out their apprenticeships.
 The same year also sees prints in colour in the Art Union being an example of the 'cheap work' being produced for Mr Joseph Cundall's books.
 The Story of Picture Printing, page 74, states the full article from this publication and is an interesting description of the process they used.
 As they had not taken a licence from Baxter they could not use his process but basically they printed all of the seven colours for this print from wood blocks and it was the final print that gave the detail.